Social Prescribing

 Raquel is offering Movement and Playfulness sessions

-Maryline is a dedicated grief recovery specialist and transformational life coach with over 20 years of experience in the field of personal development.
+Maryline is a transformational life coach with over 20 years of experience in the field of personal development.
 Her practice combines several different disciplines including the Human Givens framework, which focuses on the innate needs and resources we possess as human beings and psychosynthesis, a therapeutic approach that integrates the spiritual and psychological aspects of the human experience.
-She also includes the transformative practice of shadow work, which helps us to address and integrate the hidden parts of our psyche that often influence our behaviours and emotions.
+She believes that all true healing begins with being listened to and heard, without judgement or the need to fix.

-Maryline is offering grief coaching either 1-1 or for small groups.
+Maryline is offering her Listening Chair sessions of 20-30 minutes each, 1-1 or for small groups.
 She also offers 20 minute walks outside in nature, 1-1, where many people find it easier to share their problems.

 Micky Pallant is a musician and actor and has run the Portobello Live!
 Community Arts festival and the Portobello Live!
 Choir for several years.
 He works as an activities coordinator at local care homes, working with residents who suffer mainly from dementia and a wide range of disabilities.
 He teaches guitar and ukulele, running groups for both adults and children.